This Is England: Reception

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 94 reviews, with an average rating of 7.70/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 96 reviews, with an average rating of 7.70/10.
 The website's critical consensus reads, "A moving coming-of-age tale that captures the despair among England's working-class youth in the 1980s".
 Metacritic gives the film a weighted average score of 86 out of 100 based on 23 reviews, indicating "universal acclaim".
 This made it the tenth best reviewed film of the year.

-The film appeared on several US critics' top ten lists of 2007; it was third on the list by Newsweek's David Ansen, seventh on the list by The Oregonian's Marc Mohan, and ninth on the list by Los Angeles Times' Kevin Crust.
+The film appeared on several US critics' top ten lists of 2007; it was third on the list by Newsweek's David Ansen, seventh on the list by The Oregonian's Marc Mohan, and ninth on the list by the Los Angeles Times' Kevin Crust.

 In Britain, director Gillies Mackinnon rated the film the best of the year and David M. Thompson, critic and film-maker, rated it third.
 The film was ranked fourteenth in The Guardian's list of 2007's Best Films and fifteenth in Empire's Movies of the Year.